 Sometimes, it is useful to define a function without giving it a name, called an anonymous function.
-This can be achieved in Julia using the arrow notation ->.
+This can be achieved in Julia using the arrow notation $\rightarrow$ .
 For example, the following expressions calculate the squares and cubes of the first 5 natural numbers.
-Here, the function map enables to transform a collection by applying a function to each element.
+Here, the function map enables to transform the collection passed as second argument by applying the function passed as first argument to each element.

-'''

-squares = map(x -> x^2, [1, 2, 3, 4, 5])

-cubes = map(x -> x^3, [1, 2, 3, 4, 5])
+squares = map(x $\rightarrow$ x, [1, 2, 3, 4, 5]) cubes = map(x $\rightarrow$ x, [1, 2, 3, 4, 5])

-'''

 The return keyword can be used for returning a value to the function caller.
 Several values, separated by commas, can be returned at once.
-For instance, the following function takes a number x and returns a tuple (x, x^2, x^3) .
+For instance, the following function takes a number x and returns a tuple $(x, x^2, x^3)$ .

 '''

 function powers(x)

 return x, x^2, x^3

 end

-This is an equivalent definition in short notation short_powers(x) = x, x^2, x^3
+This is an equivalent definition in short notation

+short_powers(x) = x, x^2, x^3

 This assigns a = 2, b = 4, c = 8

 a, b, c = powers(2)

 '''

 Like many other languages, including Python and Scheme, Julia follows a convention for argument-passing called "pass-by-sharing": values passed as arguments to a function are not copied, and the arguments act as new bindings within the function body.
 It is possible, therefore, to modify a value passed as argument, provided this value is of mutable type.
-Functions that modify some of their arguments usually end with an exclamation mark!.
+Functions that modify some of their arguments usually end with an exclamation mark !.
 For example, the following code prints first [4, 3, 2, 1], because the function sort does not modify its argument, and then it prints [1, 2, 3, 4], because the function sort! does.